citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/mobile-and-field-service/apps/android.md

 -   Press the Check-in button to perform the operation;

+!!! note "NOTE"

     When checking in, if the request is suspended, it will be reactivated and captured.

 8. After checking in, the check-out screen will be displayed;